When systems break, ordinary people push back

 Fifteen characters.
 Fifteen ways of being invisible in plain sight.

-Drawn from a decade of interviews with actual migrants, Voices in Motion brings the immigration experience to life not through statistics or policy arguments but through the people who live it: the night janitor who finds community through organizing, the trafficking survivor rebuilding trust one conversation at a time, the professional who discovers that success in America doesn’t cure the ache of displacement.
+Drawn from a decade of interviews with actual migrants, Voices in Motion brings the immigration experience to life through the people who live it rather than through statistics or policy arguments: the night janitor who finds community through organizing, the trafficking survivor rebuilding trust one conversation at a time, the professional who discovers that success in America doesn't cure the ache of displacement.

 © Ricardo Gómez · ricardogomez.net [Books] [About] [Amazon Author Page] [Substack: substack.com/@storiesacrossborders100]